-Potassium is the primary intracellular cation (positive ion) in humans, required for the normal functioning of all cells in the body.
-It is necessary for regulating the transmission of nerve impulses, muscle contraction and blood flow.
-Fruits and non-grain vegetables are rich in potassium.
-Potassium citrate and potassium phosphate are the two forms of potassium naturally found in foods, while potassium chloride is the form most commonly added to processed foods and used in dietary supplements.
-In healthy individuals, approximately 85% of dietary potassium is absorbed through the intestine.
-Most potassium leaves the body through the urine; however, heat exposure and exercise can cause increased loss of potassium via sweat 1.
+Potassium is the primary intracellular cation (positive ion) and electrolyte in humans, required for the normal functioning of all cells in the body 1.
+It is necessary for regulating the transmission of nerve impulses, muscle contraction and blood flow 1, 2, 3.
+“A diet rich in potassium from fruits and vegetables favorably affects acid-base metabolism because these foods are rich in precursors of bicarbonate” 2, 4.
+Some food sources of potassium include leafy greens (i.e. spinach, kale), fruit of vine-based plants (i.e. tomatoes, pumpkin), root vegetables (i.e. carrots), and dried fruit 1.
+The kidney regulates the amount of potassium in the body, and most potassium leaves the body through the urine, some is lost in the stool, and a small amount is lost in sweat 1, 2.
+Heat exposure and exercise can cause increased loss of potassium via sweat 1.
+Potassium citrate and potassium phosphate are the two forms of potassium naturally found in foods, while potassium chloride is the form most commonly added to processed foods and used in dietary supplements 1.
+In healthy individuals, approximately 85% of dietary potassium is absorbed through the intestine 1, 3.